-This Court disagreed with Ocwen's challenge to the propriety of entering judgment in favor of Chersus on its claim for unjust enrichment, concluding that "the 'benefit' that [Chersus] 'conferred' upon [Ocwen] was the ability to use the property as a source of income."
+The panel of this Court disagreed with Ocwen's challenge to the propriety of entering judgment in favor of Chersus on its claim for unjust enrichment, concluding that "the 'benefit' that [Chersus] 'conferred' upon [Ocwen] was the ability to use the property as a source of income."
 Order at 5 (emphasis in original).
-But in doing so, this Court misapplied the law concerning unjust enrichment, which requires an affirmative act by Chersus to "confer" a benefit upon Ocwen and not just passive inaction.9
+But in doing so, the panel upheld the district court's improper application of the law concerning unjust enrichment, which requires an affirmative act by Chersus to "confer" a benefit upon Ocwen and not just passive inaction.7